A Story by Laleh Chini:

-I just remembered a memory of my young 20s.
+I just remembered the memory of my young 20s.
 It taught me a lesson, so I thought it would be good to share.

 I was back home in Iran and I was married and had my son.
 There was a female gathering in a relative’s house and I was getting ready for the party.

 My husband was going to stay at home and take care of our son until I came back.

 When I kissed them goodbye to go to the car to leave, our car didn’t start.
 Something was wrong.
 My husband tried to fix it fast, but it was no use.

 I couldn’t wait much longer because I was very late for the party.
 We decided that I’d walk to the main street which was very close to get a taxi.

 I walked to the main station of the taxi.
 A taxi stopped to pick me up, while I was telling my destination to see if he can take me there, my brother who had a beautiful, expensive sports car passed by to go to our place and saw me.

 He was wondering why I was at the station.
 He stopped in front of the taxi and pointed at me to get into the car.
 The taxi driver saw him.
 I told the taxi driver, thanks for your time but I don’t need a taxi any longer.